danbev/learning-ai/notes/llama.md

    ↓
  32000
 ```
+Notice that the `data` field is `0x0/NULL` so at this point the tensor does
+not contain any embeddings.

 Next we are doing to to something similar to the above but the following will
 create a 1d tensor with 4096 elements:
 ```c++